Facts and figures about rubbish and recycling

 Household waste recycling site performance

-The highest household waste recycling rate was achieved by Seaford HWRS, which recycled 56% of waste overall.
+The highest household waste recycling rate was achieved by Seaford HWRS, which recycled 54% of household waste.

 Was this page helpful?